itsmng/typology/README.md

 > * Actions automatiques : Mise à jour automatique des typologies affectées
 > * Rapport : Liste des typologies par service

-This plugin allows you to define typologies of use (configuration management) from the information items inventoried in GLPI.
+This plugin allows you to define typologies of use (configuration management) from the information items inventoried in ITSM-NG.
 Example : computers which have this name must have this location and this IP and not this software.

 * Features :